shrddr/g2opy/README.md

-This is g2opy python bindings, fixed to build on Windows
+These are g2o python bindings, fixed to build on Windows. now the original g2opy readme:

 # g2opy